Feeding for Condition

 Don’t panic!
 Choose a high-energy fibre feed that has been approved by The Laminitis Trust.
 Dengie’s Alfa-A Molasses Free and Alfa-Beet fit the bill nicely.
 These feeds are both straights, so it is essential that a balancer is provided alongside for a top-up of vitamins and minerals.

 A change of diet, stress and poor dentition are all factors that can impact on digestive efficiency.
 Some horses might need a little extra help to get the most out of the feed they are given.
-Supplements such as Dengie’s Digestive Health Plus can help to support maximal digestive efficiency.
-Digestive Health Plus combines live yeast, brewer’s yeast and prebiotic all in one supplement.
-The prebiotics and yeast help to create a favourable environment for beneficial bacteria to thrive.
-It can be used routinely or around periods of stress.
+Digestive enhancing supplements can help to support maximal digestive efficiency.
+They usually combine live yeast, brewer’s yeast and prebiotics which can be used routinely or around periods of stress.

 Give plenty of chew time